HugoMVale/odrpack95/README.md

 `odrpack` depends on a small number of functions from BLAS and LINPACK.

-* The build configuration files provided with the code (see further below) assume OpenBLAS is locally installed.
-If another BLAS source is preferred, the configuration files should be adjusted accordingly.
-Alternatively, the subset of required BLAS functions is available in [src/blas.f_](/src/blas.f_); it suffices to remove the underscore and edit the build configuration files.
+* The build configuration files provided with the code (see further below) assume a suitable BLAS library is locally installed.
+Alternatively, the subset of required BLAS functions is available in [external/blas.f](/external/blas.f); it suffices to move the file to the `src` folder.

 * The subset of required LINPACK functions is available in [src/linpack.f](/src/linpack.f) and is already included in the build configuration files.
 No action is required.